mwood77/winderoo/src/angular/osww-frontend/README.md

 ## Build & Deploy

 1. Run `npm run build-arduino` to build the project.
-    - This scrip handles generating build artifacts in the `dist/` directory.
+    - This scrip generates build artifacts in the `dist/` directory.
-    - These artifacts will then be compressed with `gzip` and copied to `../../../data/` directory.
+    - These artifacts will then be compressed with `gzip` and copied to the `../../../data/` directory.
 1. [Flash the file system image to your hardware - Step 6](../../../docs/install-software.md); PlatformIO > **Upload Filesystem Image**.